spacelift-io/terraform-starter/README.md

 - _Enforce password strength_ is a [plan policy](https://docs.spacelift.io/concepts/policy/terraform-plan-policy) that prevents you from creating weak passwords using [`random_password`](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/password) resource type - we'll see this one in action really soon;

-- _Allow only safe commands_ is a [task policy](https://docs.spacelift.io/concepts/policy/task-run-policy) that only allows you to run certain commands as [tasks](https://docs.spacelift.io/concepts/task).
-This is another one that we're going to try hands-on;

 - _Trigger stacks that declare an explicit dependency_ is a [trigger policy](https://docs.spacelift.io/concepts/policy/trigger-policy) that will cause every stack that declares dependency to be triggered when the current one is updated - while this one is probably beyond the scope of the basic tutorial, we wanted to show you that Spacelift is Turing-complete.
 Also, a trigger policy is what triggered a failing run on the newly created stack 😜

 ### Policies in practice